yuvelq/TG_Count/README.md

 - It includes two templates located inside the templates file, you can choose wich of them you want to use in the configuration section of tgcount.py.
   - tgcount.php works with [HBMonv2](https://github.com/sp2ong/HBMonv2).
   - stand_alone.php is the standalone version.
+- It needs a logging level of INFO at least.
 - It has been tested on Debian 10 and it's release as beta.

 **Installation**